MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - Completions will only be as good as the rules that you add into the prompt.
 Take time to test your prompts and the completions that are returned.
 Invite other project stakeholders to review the completions as well.
     - You may need to include post-processing code to ensure unexpected results are handled properly.

 1. You can learn more about Azure OpenAI by going through the [Get started with Azure OpenAI Service](/training/modules/get-started-openai) training content.

+1. Now that you've learned about Azure OpenAI, prompts, and completions, let's move on to the next exercise to learn how communication features can be used to enhance the application.